apache/cloudstack-documentation/source/adminguide/templates.rst

 Exporting Templates
 -------------------

-End users and Administrators may export Templates from the CloudStack.
+End Users and Administrators may export Templates from the CloudStack.
 Navigate to the Template in the UI and choose the Download function from the Actions menu.